Looking to invest in a portfolio of stocks that gives you exposure to US-based tech companies trading on the NASDAQ?

 As of June 30, 2022:

 |1 Year||2 Year||3 Year||5 Year||10 Year||Since Inception|

 What does BMO ZQQ Invest in?

 Most ETFs diversify across various sectors, geographical locations, and between fixed-income and equity securities to align with respective investing goals.
 However, BMO ZQQ focuses primarily in the Information Technology sector.

-With almost half of its assets weighted towards tech sector equity securities, BMO ZQQ can be considered a method to reflect on the sector’s growth on the stock market.
+With almost half of its assets weighted toward tech sector equity securities, BMO ZQQ can be considered a method to reflect on the sector’s growth in the stock market.

 BMO ZQQ Asset Allocation

 Typically in this section of my BMO ZQQ review, I would discuss the asset allocation split between equity and fixed-income securities.
 However, BMO ZQQ invests entirely in US-based equity securities without any exposure to fixed-income securities.
-BMO ZQQ.